OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 * Configure Connections
 * Connection management

-External database connections can be created with read-only permissions or other permission restrictions.
+External data connections can be created with read-only permissions or other permission restrictions.
 Entity CRUD actions (to create, update, or delete records) are always automatically created in ODC Studio regardless of the permissions of the database connection user.
-If you intend to use the full CRUD actions, ensure that the database users carries the proper permissions.
+If you intend to use the full CRUD actions, ensure the database users carry the proper permissions.

+## Data fabric

+Data Fabric enables seamless access to and integration of external data into your apps without storing customer data persistently within its architecture.
+Use Data Fabric connectors to retrieve metadata, such as tables, objects, and columns from external systems.
+ODC Portal stores this metadata during the connection's lifetime.
+Queries run directly on external systems during runtime or when you preview data in ODC Studio.

+ODC encrypts sensitive information, such as passwords, as secrets in a cloud secret store.
+These secrets are decrypted automatically only when connecting to the external system, with no human intervention.
+If you edit an existing connection, ODC doesn't fetch or decrypt the stored secrets.
+Instead, you must re-enter the secret details to save the connection.

+For more information, refer to [Data stored in external systems](../../manage-platform-app-lifecycle/platform-architecture/intro.md#data-stored-in-external-systems).

+## Private gateway

+To access private data that is not available over the internet, connect to your external data source through a [private gateway](../../manage-platform-app-lifecycle/private-gateway.md).
+The connection process varies depending on the type of data source:

+* For Relational database:
+    1. In ODC Portal, open the connection configuration screen.
+Enter `secure-gateway` in the `Server`/`Host` field, and the secure gateway port in the `Port` field.
+* For SAP BAPI database:
+    1. Run the Cloud Connector with the following command: `./outsystemscc --header "token: <token>" <secure-gateway-address> R:<local-port>:<sap-ip-address>:<remote-port>` .
+This directs traffic from `secure-gateway:<local-port>` to `<sap-ip-address>:<remote-port>`.
+    1. In ODC Portal, open the SAP BAPI connection screen.
+Enter `/H/secure-gateway/S/<local-port>/H` in the `SAP route string` field.

 ## Create a new connection